sprucelabsai/developer.spruce.ai/autoloaders/index.md

 spruce autoloader:create [name]

 Options:
-	-p, --pattern		 	           Any pattern you want to use for loading files
+	-p, --pattern <string>		 	  Any pattern you want to use for loading files
 							             Default: `**/!(*.test).ts`

-	-l, --lookupDir		              If creating based on existing dir, this is that dir.
+	-l, --lookupDir <path>	           If creating based on existing dir, this is that dir.

-	-d, --destination		            If supplied [name], this is where I will create the scaffolding files
+	-d, --destination <path>		     If supplied [name], this is where I will create the scaffolding files
 									     Default: `.src/{{name}}`

-	-ad, --autoloaderDestination		 Where should I save the new autoloader?
+	--autoloaderDestination <path>	   Where should I save the new autoloader?
 										 Default: `#spruce/autoloaders/`

-	-rad, --rootAutoloaderDestination	Where should I save the root autoloader?
+	--rootAutoloaderDestination <path>   Where should I save the root autoloader?
 										 Default: `#spruce/autoloaders/`

 # Update autoloaders based on changes (deleting or adding files)